-The Top-Five Grossing Mobile Games of 2020 and The Markets That Contributed to Their Success
+The Top-Five Grossing Mobile Games of 2020 and the Markets That Contributed to Their Success

 According to Sensor Tower, five game studios found 2020 to be a very lucrative year for the mobile gaming sector.
-With the iOS and Android platforms combined, the following five mobile games earned over $1 billion in grossing revenue last year: PUBG Mobile (developed by PUBG Corporation based in Seoul, South Korea), Honor of Kings (developed by TiMi Studios based in Shenzhen, China), Pokémon GO (developed by Niantic based in San Francisco, California), Coin Master (developed by Moon Active based in Tel Aviv-Yafo, Israel), and Roblox ( developed by Roblox Corporation based in San Mateo, California).
+With the iOS and Android platforms combined, the following five games earned over $1 billion in grossing mobile gaming revenue last year: PUBG Mobile (developed by PUBG Corporation based in Seoul, South Korea), Honor of Kings (developed by TiMi Studios based in Shenzhen, China), Pokémon GO (developed by Niantic based in San Francisco, California), Coin Master (developed by Moon Active based in Tel Aviv-Yafo, Israel), and Roblox ( developed by Roblox Corporation based in San Mateo, California).

 PUBG Mobile, the highest-grossing revenue game, generated close to $2.6 billion by the end of 2020.
 For March 2020, Sensor Tower reported that 61% of PUBG Mobile’s revenue was generated from China, and 11% came from the US market.

 Languages PUBG Supports

 The second highest-grossing mobile game in 2020 was Honor of Kings by Tencent, also known as Arena of Valor in western markets, which earned almost $2.5 billion.
 A large portion of their mobile gaming revenue was generated from Taiwan, accounting for 36% of their total earnings, and their second-highest earning market was Thailand at 30%.